hairline-bandit/Text-File-Compiler/README.md

 Third is the Programming Language file you want to write to (make sure you add the file extension and match it to the first argument)

+Because many windows that are opened to execute your code close automatically once the code finishes, you may want to add a blank input at the end to keep it open if you want to see the output

 ***How it works (if literally anyone cares)***

 It checks the first arg for the language.